Deep-Symmetry/beat-link/README.md

 ### Responding to Beats

 The [`BeatFinder`](http://deepsymmetry.org/beatlink/apidocs/org/deepsymmetry/beatlink/BeatFinder.html)
-class can notify you whenever any DJ Link devices on your network report beats occurring:
+class can notify you whenever any DJ Link devices on your network report the start of a new beat:

 ```java
 import org.deepsymmetry.beatlink.BeatFinder;